 This insecurity can occur when your dog meets other new dogs or people and isn’t particularly sure about them, for example.

-That doesn’t have to be a statement about the other dog at all, it can vanish quite quickly when you leave that situation or your dog confirmed that his fellow canine wants to do no harm.
+That doesn’t have to be a statement about the other dog at all, it can vanish quite quickly when you leave that situation or your dog confirms that his fellow canine wants to do no harm.

 However, a lot of dogs also utilize low tail-wagging when they greet other dogs or people.
 It’s a sign that your dog is peaceful and relaxed, although not too aroused or excited.
 The same applies to broader strokes, although this is a more relaxed wag most of the time.